Fermionic degeneracy and non-local contributions in flag-dipole spinors and mass dimension one fermions: Introduction

-With the theoretical discovery of Elko and its fermionic fields, to answer our question, the remaining task is to study the properties of the flag dipole spinors.
-In this letter, using the results obtained by~\cite{Cavalcanti:2014wia,Ahluwalia:2016rwl}, we show that there exists a mass dimension one fermionic field with flag dipole spinors as expansion coefficients.
-The flag dipole spinors are shown to be related to Elko by a one-parameter matrix transformation.
+With the discovery of Elko and mass dimension one fermions, to answer the above question, the remaining task is to study the flag-dipole spinors.
+Using results obtained in~\cite{Cavalcanti:2014wia,Ahluwalia:2016rwl}, we construct a mass dimension one fermionic field with flag-dipole spinors.
+The flag-dipole spinors are shown to be related to Elko by a one-parameter matrix transformation $\mathcal{Z}(z)$ where $z$ is a non-zero complex number.

-The spin-sums for the flag dipole spinors computed using the dual given in~\cite{Ahluwalia:2008xi,Ahluwalia:2009rh} are not Lorentz-covariant.
-The non-covariance can removed using the new dual introduced in~\cite{Ahluwalia:2016rwl}.
-Consequently, we show that the mass dimension one fermionic fields constructed from Elko and flag dipole spinors are physically equivalent.